oruccoder/oruccoder/README.md

 # 💫 About Me:
-😎I am a Web Developer with a passion for Science<br>📮Shoot me an Email or add me on Linkedin
+😎I am a Frontend Developer with a passion for Science<br>📮Shoot me an Email or add me on Linkedin

 ## 🌐 Socials: